Photometric classification and redshift estimation of LSST Supernovae: Fitting cosmology

-and $\sigma_z$ is calculated from the cosmological model using error propagation.
 We set $\sigma_\mathrm{int}$ to be a constant value and vary it with different values to see whether it affects the fitting outcome.
 Note that our simulation is generated using a more complicated intrinsic scatter model, so using this constant $\sigma_\mathrm{int}$ may introduce a bias.
 Only the statistical uncertainties are considered in this fit.
-The fit is performed using the CosmoMC \citep{cosmomc}\footnote{http://cosmologist.info/cosmomc/} software.
+The fit is performed using the CosmoMC software \citep{lewis2002}\footnote{http://cosmologist.info/cosmomc/}.

-Before fitting to cosmological models, a bias correction term is calculated and applied to the distance modulus $\mu$ in Eq. \ref{eq:distmod}.
-The bias correction term is determined in 20 redshift bins by taking the mean of the differences between the fitted distance moduli, $\mu_\mathrm{fit}$, and the true distance moduli, $\mu_\mathrm{true}$ of the SNe in each bin:
+Before fitting to cosmological models, a bias correction term is calculated and applied to the distance modulus $\mu$ in Eq. \eqref{eq:distmod}.
+The bias correction term is determined using a separate ``bias correction" set of simulation generated assuming a different cosmology (with $\Omega_m = 0.27$ and $w=-1$), with a sample size similar to our original data set.
+We apply our methodology for photometric classification and photo-z estimation to this separate data set, including the same cuts, and calculate the bias in 20 redshift bins by taking the mean of the differences between the fitted distance moduli, $\mu_\mathrm{fit}$, and the true distance moduli, $\mu_\mathrm{true}$ of the SNe in each bin: